-Due to the significant concentration of language minority students who are learning English as a Second Language, the Farmington Public School District, through the Bilingual / ESL (English as a Second Language) Department, provides programming and services intended to teach the bilingual student English as quickly as possible, while at the same time supporting their transition to the mainstream classroom..
+Due to the significant concentration of language minority students who are learning English as a Second Language, the Farmington Public School District, through the EL (English Learner) Department, provides programming and services intended to teach the bilingual student English as quickly as possible, while at the same time supporting their transition to the mainstream classroom..
 The services provided vary depending upon the level of English proficiency.
-These services include an Intensive English Program offered through the Newcomer Centers, small ESL group tutorials, literacy groups, native language support, and one-on-one service.
-Bilingual/ESL teachers and Bilingual Instructional Assistants that closely reflect the language backgrounds of our students staff the Bilingual Program.
+These services include an Intensive English Program offered through the Newcomer Centers, small EL group tutorials, literacy groups, native language support, and one-on-one service.
+Bilingual/EL teachers and Bilingual Instructional Assistants that closely reflect the language backgrounds of our students staff the EL Program.

-The goal of the Farmington Bilingual / ESL Program is to raise the level of English proficiency of the students as quickly as possible so that they can function within mainstream classes, and avail themselves of the curricular and extra-curricular offerings in the district.
+The goal of the Farmington EL Program is to raise the level of English proficiency of the students as quickly as possible so that they can function within mainstream classes, and avail themselves of the curricular and extra-curricular offerings in the district.

-The Bilingual / ESL Department also offers an extensive teacher training program intended to enable teachers to include bilingual students in classroom activities, taking into consideration their language backgrounds and varying abilities.
+The EL Department also offers an extensive teacher training program intended to enable teachers to include bilingual students in classroom activities, taking into consideration their language backgrounds and varying abilities.
 This training includes culture specific discussions, training in modifying and differentiating the curriculum, SIOP (Sheltered Instruction Observation Protocol), Second Language Acquisition Theory, and other related topics.